CHAPTER 6

 ?

-The martyrs in our verse are asking God "How long ... dost thou not judge and avenge our blood on them that dwell on the earth?"
+The martyrs, in our verse, are asking God "How long ... dost thou not judge and avenge our blood on them that dwell on the earth?"
 In other words, these martyrs were asking how much longer they have to wait.
 Wait for what?
-Wait for God to judge and avenge those people who had killed them.
+Wait for God to "judge and avenge" those people who had killed them.
 The martyrs already knew that God was going to avenge them.
 They had confidence in God.
 They did not ask God, "Are You going to avenge our blood?"
-The martyrs asked when.
+The martyrs asked 'when'... "how long".
 They asked how much longer did they have to wait.
 God is the punisher of sin.
-Romans 12:19 says: "Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord."
+God clearly says in Romans 12:19: "Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord."
 These martyrs were waiting on God to perform His vengeance on the earth.

 VERSE 11: (Chapter 6)